ufs-community/ufs-mrweather-app/docs/UsersGuide/source/faq.rst

 =============================================

 The user may need to change the number of threads to reduce memory consumption for each compute node.
-This is especially true for high-resolution cases, which is already set by CIME-CSS for C768.
+This is especially true for high-resolution cases, and is already set by CIME for C768.
 This can be done using the following command:

 .. code-block:: console

     cd $CASEROOT
-    ./xmlchange BUILD_THREADED=TRUE
     ./xmlchange NTHRDS_ATM=4
+    ./case.setup --reset
+    ./case.build --clean-all
+    ./case.build

 .. note::

-    The model needs to be built again if threading is changed.
+    The model needs to be built again if threading is changed from 1.
 Setting **NTHRDS_ATM** does not require changes in the model configuration files.
 The job submission scripts handle it automatically and submit jobs using more compute nodes.

 How do I restart the model?